laura-is-here/tiffany-hooton-therapy-hugo/content/couples-therapy-long-beach/_index.md

 Not all couples look the same.
 And, certainly, not all couples conform to the standards set by our cis- and heteronormative, monogamous, and vanilla-sex-having society.

-I am proud to offer a space to couples
+I am proud to offer a space that honors and respects the natural diversity of human sexual, romantic, and intimate relationships.

+No matter the identities or numbers of people involved, everyone deserves relationships that are happy, healthy, and safe.
+Sometimes, as with any couple, this involves therapy.
+Therefore, I feel it is important for providers to make couples therapy accessible and inclusive to diverse and marginalized relationships.